aws-solutions-library-samples/guidance-for-open-source-3d-reconstruction-toolbox-for-gaussian-splats-on-aws/README.md

 Resources included in this deployment:

-- EC2
-- VPC
+- EC2 (if chosing not to deploy infrastructure from your local computer)
 - IAM roles with permissions
 - CloudFormation
-- ECR
+- ECR Image
-- S3
+- S3 Buckets
+- DynamoDB Table
+- Lambda Functions
-- SageMakerTraining Jobs
+- SageMaker Training Jobs
-- Stepfunctions
+- Stepfunctions State Machine
 - CDK (bootstrap instructions will be included in the [Implementation Guide](https://implementationguides.kits.eventoutfitters.aws.dev/open-3drt-0403/compute/open-source-3d-reconstruction-toolbox-for-gaussian-splats-on-aws.html))

 ### Service limits